skatkov/skatkov.com/projects.md

 subtitle: Can't stop launching something..
 ---

-[briefcake.com](https://briefcake.com) is the only service I maintain.
-This is a list of my side-projects from "project graveyard".
-I probably forget some.
+[briefcake.com](https://briefcake.com) is the only service I maintain currently.

+This is a list of side-projects from "project graveyard".
+It's only a failed project, if I learned nothing from it.

 - aShop.co - Effortless Store platform for Amazon Sellers (offline)
 - [aCart.to](https://github.com/skatkov/acart) - One of a kind Amazon product shortener (offline)